Zamir-Khan/Synchronization-Barrier/README.md

 ## Usage

 1. **Compilation**: Compile the source code files using a C++ compiler compatible with UNIX environments.
+There is a Makefile available as well in the src folder.

 2. **Execution**: Run the compiled executable.
-The program will demonstrate the functionality of the process synchronization barrier.
+The program will demonstrate the functionality of the process synchronization barrier by calculating Prefix-sum.

 ## Files

 - `barrier.cpp`: This is the main source code file that contains the implementation of the process synchronization barrier using Semaphores.

+## Getting Started

+1. Clone or download the repository to your local machine.

+2. Open a terminal or command prompt and navigate to the project directory.

+3. Compile the `prefix-sum.cpp` file using a UNIX terminal make command.
+For example: `make`.

+4. To run, use command "./prefix-sum <ARRAY_SIZE> <TOTAL_THREADS> <OUTPUT_FILENAME>".
+     4a.
+ARRAY_SIZE - takes an integer, creates that many elements in the array 4b.
+TOTAL_THREADS - takes an integer, creates that many worker threads 4c.
+OUTPUT_FILENAME - takes a string, creates output file of that name to store results 4d.
+Example Command: ":/prefix-sum 1000000 20 output.txt"

+5. After execution, the last line of the output file is considered final result.
+	 	 5a.
+Example Output for command above: "1000000"

 ## Acknowledgments

 This project was developed as part of the Operating System Concepts course in Summer 2023.
 It showcases the integration of a process synchronization barrier using Semaphores and highlights the developer's expertise in C++ programming and UNIX environments.

-## Contact

-For any questions or feedback regarding this project, please contact me at khanzamirhossain@yahoo.com.

 ---